liam2/liam2/doc/usersguide/source/processes.rst

    It is usually a good idea to include a random component (like in logit_score) in the score expression because otherwise the individuals with the smaller scores will never be selected.
+In the case where the score values are the same for several individuals (including when the score expression is a constant) and not all of them need to be selected, the selection between them will be random.

 To know more about the alignment process reading "Evaluating Alignment Methods in Dynamic Microsimulation Models", by Li and O'Donoghue is advised.